 While you are sitting at your desk, working your 9:00 am to 5:00 pm job, how much time have you lost being unproductive?
 How did you get back on track after your break from the monotonous tasks?
-According to Career Builder survey, three of four employers believe that their employees waste at least 2 hours of their workday.
+According to a Career Builder survey, three out of four employers believe that their employees waste at least 2 hours of their workday.
 Some of the distractions range anywhere from cellphone use, gossip, meetings, and smoke breaks.

 What are Your Work Distractions?

 At Nextfly Web Design, our largest distraction seems to be each other.
 As a smaller tight-knit company, we are constantly bouncing ideas and questions off of one another.
 We even ask for help when we are having issues with projects that we are currently working on.

 While we do not think that we are being distracted, since we are trying to find answers to a question we may have, we are indeed distracting our co-workers.
 While our coworkers are assisting us with our issues, they are not able to complete the tasks that they may have.
 How do we solve this dilemma for our peers?
 Before reaching out to one of our many peers, we can spend time researching the topic that we are confused about.
 We are able to find almost all of the information needed with the resources around us, like the Internet.
 I cannot tell you how many questions a quick Google search has answered for me.

 Another distraction that we face at our web design company is focusing TOO hard on a topic.
 Our content writers spend hours upon hours, days upon days writing pages and blogs for topics that they may not have been as familiar with as their clients are.
 This causes the writers to spend time a lot of researching topics/companies that they are writing for.
 This at times may cause a bit of writer’s block if they have multiple pages to write in a short time frame.